Tridecylic acid

-Tridecylic acid, or tridecanoic acid, is the organic compound with the formula CH3(CH2)11CO2H.
+Tridecylic acid, or tridecanoic acid, also reffred to as C13 fatty acid, is an organic compound with the formula CH3(CH2)11CO2H.
 It is a 13-carbon saturated fatty acid.
 It is a white solid.

+It is an odd-chained saturated fatty acid (OCFA) found in human blood plasma.
+Thought, like other OCFAs in blood plasma, to originate mainly from rumen or gut-microbial lipogenesis, its metabolic role needs further study.

 A laboratory preparation involves permanganate oxidation of 1-tetradecene (CH3(CH2)12CH=CH2).